Meet Min Yang, QIP Graphic Designer

-“Min is a versatile and well skilled graphic designer.
-We are very lucky to have her expertise at QIP,” said Lindsey Huster, QIP’s creative director.
+“Min is a versatile and well-skilled graphic designer.
+We are very lucky to have her expertise at QIP,” said Leigh Huster, QIP’s creative director.
 “She is very efficient and easily translates complex subject matter into engaging visuals.”

 Min said she always has been a visual learner, and using graphic design, she can help others learn in the same way she learns.

 Unlike most of QIP staffers, Min does not work exclusively on a single contract.
 She uses her talents to create visuals for a variety of federal education projects, including the What Works Clearinghouse: Statistics, Website, and Training (SWAT), Education Resources Information Center (ERIC), National Forum on Education Statistics (Forum), and Common Education Data Standards (CEDS).

 She said she enjoys working with multiple projects.
 The variety helps keep all her skills sharp.
 “It’s different each day,” she said.
 “I get to work on infographics one day, videos the next day for a different client.”

 When it comes to software, Min is proficient in Adobe Illustrator, Photoshop, and InDesign.
 In 2020, she added Adobe XD, a user experience design tool, to her expertise when QIP entered the ED.gov Redesign Challenge, a contest to redesign the U.S. Department of Education’s (ED) website.
 The goal was to modernize the website by making it user-driven and ensuring accessibility for all users.